Published: February 11, 2022 – Friday

 - To check out our new(ish) site that only has Lead-free things for sale, click here!

-Full XRF test results for the dish pictured
+Full XRF test results for the glassware piece pictured

-- No other metals detected in consumer goods mode!
+- No other metals were detected in consumer goods mode!

 For those new to this website: